Breanne Düren: Early life

 Breanne Düren was born on October 9, 1987, to Jill and Louis Dürenberger.
 She has two sisters, Thuressa Dürenberger and Celesta Bork, and a brother, Caleb Dürenberger.
 She also has two nieces, Olivia and Isabella.
+Her father and David Durenberger are cousins.

 Düren took vocal lessons as a child.
 She also took piano and dance lessons.
 In middle school she began writing her own songs, and by high school she started playing local coffeehouses.
 She attended Apple Valley High School.
 Düren also worked as a barista.

 Career

 2008–2018: Owl City

 During college, Austin Tofte of Swimming With Dolphins, a band wherein Adam Young of Owl City was previously a member, suggested that Düren would be perfect to work with Young.
-She is featured in a duet in the songs "The Saltwater Room" (on both Maybe I'm Dreaming and Ocean Eyes), "The Tip Of the Iceberg", and "Honey And The Bee".
-She also sings background vocals in "On The Wing" and "Air Traffic".
+She is featured in a duet in the songs "The Saltwater Room" (on both Maybe I'm Dreaming and Ocean Eyes), "The Tip Of the Iceberg" (on Ocean Eyes), and "Honey And The Bee" (on All Things Bright and Beautiful).
+She also sings background vocals in "On The Wing" (on both Maybe I'm Dreaming and Ocean Eyes) and "Air Traffic" (on Maybe I'm Dreaming).
 She plays the keyboard and provides backing vocals for Owl City on his tours.
 While touring with Owl City in 2012, Düren filled-in for Carly Rae Jepsen on the live version of "Good Time."
-She also provided backing vocals in "Silhouettes", a song by Swimming with Dolphins.
+She also provided backing vocals in "Silhouettes", the first track of the debut EP Ambient Blue by Swimming with Dolphins.
+Young claimed that Düren is "like a sister" to him.

 Breanne sings background vocals in Jamestown Story's version of "Take Me Home Tonight" by Eddie Money.
 She also sings background vocals in their song "Summer" from their album Love vs. Life.